mautic/mautic-documentation/pages/09.Channels/02.Emails/01.Managing emails/docs.en.md

 - `{today|date}`
 - `{today|time}`

-Your date will display as human reading format taken from  Configuration > System Settings
+The date displays in a human readable format, taken from  Configuration > System Settings

 - Default format for date only
 - Default Time Only Format